fictionco/fiction/@docs/advanced/working-with-posts/index.md

 ## Updating or Deleting Multiple Posts

-In some cases you'll want to update or delete multiple posts at a time.
+In some cases, you'll want to update or delete multiple posts at a time.
 Factor offers some utilities for this as well:

 ```js
 const posts = requestPostSaveMany({